joakimk/toniq/README.md

 ## Credits

 - The name toniq was thought up by [Henrik Nyh](https://github.com/henrik).
 The idea was synonym of elixir with a q for queue.
-- [Lennart Fridén](https://github.com/devl) helped out with building the failover system during his [journeyman-tour](http://codecoupled.org/journeyman-tour/) visit to our our office
+- [Lennart Fridén](https://github.com/devl) helped out with building the failover system during his [journeyman-tour](http://codecoupled.org/journeyman-tour/) visit to our office

 ## Contributing